Portsmouth, Ohio: 21st century

 As of 2010, Portsmouth has a population of approximately 20,000.
 It has shared in the loss of jobs due to unskilled labor outsourcing and population migration to more populous urban areas.

-Despite its relatively small size, Portsmouth has been a regular stop for recent Presidential campaigns of the 21st century.
+Despite its relatively small size, Portsmouth has been a regular stop for recent presidential campaigns.
 In September 2004, George W. Bush visited the city as part of his reelection campaign.
-Vice Presidential candidate John Edwards also visited Portsmouth that month.
-The campaigns of 2008 resulted in numerous candidates and surrogates visiting Portsmouth, and some spoke at Shawnee State University: Bill Clinton on behalf of his wife Hillary Clinton, Republican candidate John McCain, and US Senator Barack Obama, who won the election.
+Vice-presidential candidate John Edwards also visited Portsmouth that month.
+During the 2008 campaign, numerous candidates and surrogates visited Portsmouth, and some spoke at Shawnee State University: Bill Clinton on behalf of Hillary Clinton, Republican nominee John McCain, and U.S. Senator Barack Obama, who won the election.
 In 2012, candidate Mitt Romney spoke at Shawnee State University.
-In March 2016, Bill Clinton visited Portsmouth again to campaign for his wife, presidential candidate Hillary Clinton.
-In August 2017, US Senator and former presidential candidate, Bernie Sanders, spoke at a rally held at Shawnee State University.
+In March 2016, Bill Clinton visited Portsmouth again to campaign for Hillary Clinton.
+In August 2017, U.S. Senator and former presidential candidate Bernie Sanders spoke at a rally at Shawnee State University.

-Portsmouth, and other parts of Scioto County, have worked to redevelop blighted properties and create a new economy.
+Portsmouth and other parts of Scioto County have worked to redevelop blighted properties and create a new economy.
 Along with adapting disused residential properties, Portsmouth has begun the process of transforming abandoned industrial and commercial properties to other uses.

 The city has initiated new developments in its downtown.
 The Ohio Legislature passed House Bill 233 on April 20, 2016, to authorize cities to create Downtown Redevelopment Districts.
 They operate similarly to a Tax Increment Finance (TIF) District.
-The city of Portsmouth formed a Downtown Redevelopment District (DRD) in 2017 in the Boneyfiddle neighborhood of the city to increase investment and development there.
+Portsmouth formed a Downtown Redevelopment District (DRD) in 2017 in the Boneyfiddle neighborhood to increase investment and development there.